In this Excel tutorial lesson, you will learn how to use trendlines in Excel.

 This dialog box gives you a lot of options for working with trendlines.
 For example, let’s see how it will look in the next 10 Forward Forecast periods for your sample trendline.

-It’s just a very simple example, but I’m sure you know how to add a trend line and how to use trendline.
+It’s just a very simple example, but I’m sure you know how to add a trend line and how to use trendline in Excel.